 Are my law modules choices important?

-All students taking the LLB must take certain core modules exempting them from the first stage of professional exams.
+All students taking the LLB must take certain core modules.
 However, after this, most students have a free choice about the other modules that they wish to take.

 If you are planning on specialising in commercial law, this does not mean that you have to take all the commercial, corporate and business law modules going.